 In the 1950s, he married again to Susan Swantkowski ( ? - ? ), and they are believed to have had a daughter, Saundra Lee Harbaugh.

-Ex-wife Mary spent her later years living with her married daughter Catherine Phillips in McDonald, Washington County, PA.
-Mary passed away three years later, on Sept.
+Ex-wife Mary spent her later years living with her married daughter Catherine Phillips in McDonald, rural Cecil Township, PA.
+Mary was stricken by a cerebral hemorrhage and passed away three years later, on Sept.
 10, 1960, at the age of 70.
 She also rests at Chartiers Cemetery.

 ~ Son Charles Emmett Harbaugh ~